 The updated warnings will state that uterine tissue may contain previously undiagnosed cancers that power morcellators could spread to other parts of the body.
 The contraindications note that morcellators should not be used to remove uterine tissue in women who have gone through or are in the process of transitioning into menopause.

 Additionally, the devices shouldn’t be used in women who could have their uterus removed through their vagina or in a “mini-laparotomy,” which is a larger incision than a morcellator requires but not considered open surgery.
 These groups of women represent the majority of women with fibroids who undergo hysterectomy and myomectomy surgeries, according to the FDA.

 Hopkins Protocol Seeks to Minimize Power Morcellator Cancer Risk

 To reduce the spread of cancerous tissue during fibroid removal and hysterectomy surgeries, Johns Hopkins University has announced it will no longer use power morcellators on women over the age of 50.
-Under the newly enacted “Hopkins Protocol,” morcellation will also be contraindicated in women who have risk factors for gynecologic cancer including tamoxifen use, pelvic radiation and hereditary cancer syndromes.
-Click here to learn more.
+Under the so-called “Hopkins Protocol,” morcellation will also be contraindicated in women who have risk factors for gynecologic cancer including tamoxifen use, pelvic radiation and hereditary cancer syndromes.

 Senators Call For “Across-the-Board” Morcellator Recall